PlaceOS/init/README.md

 ## Development

 - Create a function in a relevant file under `src/tasks`
-- Write the sam binding in `src/sam.cr`
+- Write the task binding in `src/sam.cr`
 - Document it